-Recent graduates who have focused their studies on Asia or Japanese language and culture are in great demand in fields such as education, international banking and commerce, law, foreign service, studio and design art and journalism.
-Others have gone on to professional schools or to graduate programs in Asian Studies, Japanese language and culture, linguistics and teaching English as a second language, history, economics and international business.
+Recent graduates who have focused their studies on Asian Studies, or Chinese or Japanese language and culture are in great demand in fields such as education, international banking and commerce, law, foreign service, studio and design art and journalism.
+Others have gone on to professional schools or to graduate programs in Asian Studies, Japanese language and culture, Chinese language and culture, linguistics and teaching English as a second language, history, economics and international business.

 Devon Kristiansen '12 is in the MA program at the University of Minnesota and has been offered a summer research project in Beijing, gathering Chinese census data.

 Evan Coles-Harris '10 is a graduate student in linguistics at the University of Colorado Boulder.

 Hae Yeon (Alice) Jeong '10 is working/studying at Korea Development Institute in Seoul, South Korea, researching inter-Korean economic development and pursuing an MPP in International Relations and Political Economy.

 Kevin Johnson '10 owns a translation company in Osaka.

 Erin Meitzner and Joanna Clark '10 are working in the JET program.

 Molly Gaines '09 began studying Asian Art History in the Columbia program of Art History and Archaeology, in fall 2012.

 Keaton White '09 received a Fulbright Scholarship to travel to Japan and study consumer preferences and country-of-origin bias.
 He was employed with Capcom, a video game developer and publisher in Osaka, Japan.
 Keaton is currently relocating to England.

 Monique Murphy '08 is in the doctoral program in French Linguistics at the University of Texas-Austin.
 Her research plans include comparisons of French and Japanese.